microbiomedata/kaiko_metaproteome/README.md

 Put simply, this tool takes raw proteomic input and outputs a FASTA file of those organisms most likely to be present in the proteomic input.

-The pipeline uses neural networks to identify peptide sequences from raw proteomic input, which are then aligned against all protein sequences using a diamond search.
+The pipeline uses a neural network to identify peptide sequences from raw proteomic input, which are then aligned against all protein sequences using a diamond search.
 This offers us a view of those organisms most likely to be present in the proteomic samples, with which we make a FASTA file from the most likely organisms identified.

+This is the pipeline discussed in the following paper: https://pubs.acs.org/doi/full/10.1021/acs.jproteome.2c00334

 ## Setup